g-script/better-tail/README.md

 If `debug` option is a function, it will be run with a single message argument.

+## :game_die: Running tests

+This package is tested against multiple different scenarios with [Mocha][mocha] and [chai][chai] (through `expect` BDD style).

+In order to run tests locally, you have to:
+- clone this repository
+- install development dependencies with `npm install` (or `yarn install`)
+- run tests with `npm test` (or `yarn test`)

+_Note: tests are run in bail mode.
+This means that whenever a test fails, all following tests are aborted._

+### Debugging tests buffers

+Because tests work with buffers, it can be tedious to debug them and understand why they fail.

+To make this easier, you can define a `DEBUG_BUFFERS` environment variable (to any value) in order to enable « buffers debugging mode ».
+This mode will simply write two files for each tests failing (each file is prefixed by test number `x`):
+- expected result: `x_expected.log`
+- received result: `x_received.log`

 ## :1234: Versioning

 This project uses [SemVer][semver] for versioning.
 For the versions available, see the [tags on this repository][repotags].